Institute for Thomas Paine Studies Podcast (ITPS Pod)

-Your host this season is Dr. John C. Winters.
-John is Assistant Professor of History at the University of Southern Mississippi, and ITPS Research Associate in New York History.
-He is an multifaceted public historian with nearly ten years of experience in historic homes and public history institutions.
-You can find more about him at johncwinters.com.
+Season 2 of the ITPS Podcast is hosted by Dr. John C. Winters.
+John is the ITPS Research Associate in New York History and Assistant Professor of History at the University of Southern Mississippi.
+As a public historian, John has nearly ten years of experience in historic homes and public history institutions.
+You can find him at johncwinters.com and on Twitter @wintersjohnc.

 .